DiffEqML/torchdyn/README.md

 https://torchdyn.readthedocs.io/

 ## Introduction
 Interest in the blend of differential equations, deep learning and dynamical systems has been reignited by recent works [[1](https://arxiv.org/abs/1806.07366),[2](https://arxiv.org/abs/2001.04385)].
-Modern deep learning frameworks such as PyTorch, coupled with progressive improvements in computational resources have allowed the continuous version of neural networks, with proposals dating back to the 80s [[3](https://ieeexplore.ieee.org/abstract/document/6814892)],  to finally come to life and provide a novel perspective on classical machine learning problems (e.g. density estimation [[4](https://arxiv.org/abs/1810.01367)])
+Modern deep learning frameworks such as PyTorch, coupled with progressive improvements in computational resources have allowed the continuous version of neural networks, with proposals dating back to the 80s [[3](https://ieeexplore.ieee.org/abstract/document/6814892)], to finally come to life and provide a novel perspective on classical machine learning problems (e.g. density estimation [[4](https://arxiv.org/abs/1810.01367)]) Central to the `torchdyn` approach are continuous neural networks, where *width*, *depth* (or both) are taken to their infinite limit.

 <p align="center">
 <img src="media/GalNODE.gif" width="200" height="200">
 <img src="media/cnf_diffeq.gif" width="200" height="200">
 </p>

-Since the introduction of the `torchdiffeq` library with the seminal work [[1](https://arxiv.org/abs/1806.07366)] in 2018, little effort has been expended by the PyTorch research community on an unified framework for neural differential equations.
-While significant progress is being made by the Julia community and SciML [[5](https://sciml.ai/2020/03/29/SciML.html)], we believe a native PyTorch version of `torchdyn` with a focus on deep learning to be a valuable asset for the research ecosystem.

-Central to the `torchdyn` approach are continuous neural networks, where *width*, *depth* (or both) are taken to their infinite limit.
-On the optimization front, we consider continuous "data-stream" regimes and gradient flow methods, where the dataset represents a time-evolving signal processed by the neural network to adapt its parameters.

-By providing a centralized, easy-to-access collection of model templates, tutorial and application notebooks, we hope to speed-up research in this area and ultimately contribute to turning neural differential equations into an effective tool for control, system identification and common machine learning tasks.
+By providing a centralized, easy-to-access collection of model templates, tutorial and application notebooks, we hope to speed-up research in this area and ultimately contribute to turning neural differential equations and implicit models into an effective tool for control, system identification and general machine learning tasks.

-The development of `torchdyn`, sparked by the joint work of Michael Poli & Stefano Massaroli, has been supported throughout by their *almae matres*.
-In particular, by  **Prof. Jinkyoo Park** (KAIST), **Prof. Atsushi Yamashita** (The University of Tokyo) and **Prof. Hajime Asama** (The University of Tokyo).

-`torchdyn` is maintained by the core [DiffEqML](https://github.com/DiffEqML) team, with the generous support of the deep learning community.

-### Feature roadmap
-The current offering of `torchdyn` is limited compared to the rich ecosystem of continuous deep learning.
-If you are a researcher working in this space, and particularly if one of your previous works happens to be a `WIP feature`, feel free to reach out and help us in its implementation.

-* **Basics:** quickstart ✅, cookbook ✅
-* **Expressivity and augmentation:** crossing trajectories ✅, augmentation ✅, higher order ✅
-* **Adjoint and beyond:** generalized adjoint ✅
-* **Regularization tutorials:** regularization (coming soon) ⬜️ adaptive depth ⬜️ STEER ⬜️
-* **Controlled Neural DEs**: data control ✅ neural cde (coming soon) ⬜️
-* **Energy models:** hamiltonian nets ✅, lagrangian nets ✅, stable models ✅
-* **Image classification:** MNIST ✅, CIFAR10 (coming soon) ⬜️
-* **Density estimation tutorials:** continuous normalizing flows ✅, ffjord ✅, manifold cnf ⬜️
-* **Density estimation applications:** 2d density ✅, images (coming soon) ⬜️
-* **Hybrid Neural DEs:** hybrid models ✅
-* **Variational Neural DE tutorials:** variational neural ode ✅ variational neural sde (coming soon) ⬜️
-* **Graph Neural DEs (GDEs) tutorials:** gde node classification ✅ autoregressive gde (coming soon) ⬜️

-Looking for contributions of the below variants:
-* **Specific variants**: ode2vae ⬜️, anodev2 ⬜️, gruode-bayes ⬜️, neural jump stochastic ⬜️, ode2ode ⬜️

 #### Dependencies
 `torchdyn` leverages modern PyTorch best practices and handles training with `pytorch-lightning` [[6](https://github.com/PyTorchLightning/pytorch-lightning)].
 We build Graph Neural ODEs utilizing the Graph Neural Networks (GNNs) API of `dgl` [[6](https://www.dgl.ai/)].